 With today’s current medical and emergency climate, the flexibility of online education provides an affordable and viable solution.
 “Technology is not only transforming how we deliver education and training but is expanding our capacity to respond to the needs for higher education and training in a broader sense,” Cheryl Fisher and William A. Sadera write in a study comparing online to in-person medical education.1

 But what does this future of online learning look like?
-We interviewed industry experts and educators who work at CareerCert about the potential of online education to shape the medical and emergency industries and improve outcomes.
-Here’s what they said:
+We interviewed industry experts about the potential of online education to shape the emergency response industry and improve outcomes.
+Here’s what they said.

 While many studies have shown that online education is as effective as in-person education,1 there are no doubt benefits to online learning that make it an ideal match for busy healthcare professionals and first responders.
 “We know that, in general, the schedules of EMS and medical practitioners are hectic.
 With online education, class schedules offer a variety of time slots to fit most practitioner needs,” says Chris Troxell—BSHM, Paramedic.